exlunaproject/catarinka/catarinka/README.md

 ## Compatibility

 All components here work with the latest Delphi releases (for both 32-bit and 64-bit compilation) and the older D7.
-Most of them may work with FPC and Lazarus.
+Most of them may work with FPC and Lazarus with minor modifications.

 Most components can be cross-compiled with Delphi XE10 Tokyo and CrossVCL.